spinnaker/spinnaker.github.io/setup/quickstart/faq.md

    This makes sense if you're running Spinnaker in a private network, or have another form of authentication fronting Spinnaker.

-## I want to expose the Distributed, Kubernetes hosted Spinnaker publicly
+## I want to expose the distributed, Kubernetes hosted Spinnaker publicly

 There is [a guide](/setup/quickstart/halyard-gke-public/) for doing this using Google's authentication & domain registrar.
 If this doesn't match your